 Dr. Judy Crane has turned a complex area of sediment science into a career that transcends time and national borders.
-But who is the woman behind the mud?
+Meet the woman behind the mud.

 Roadmap to success

 Dr. Crane grew up on a small acreage near Ames, Iowa, home of Iowa State University.
 Early on, she was a nature girl.
 By 5th grade, she knew she wanted to be an environmental scientist.
 She put herself through college and graduate school, earning degrees in Animal Ecology (BS), Ecology and Behavioral Biology (MS), and Water Chemistry (Ph.D).

 Dr. Crane’s resume reads like a roadmap to scientific acclaim.
 She’s done work for the U.S. Environmental Protection Agency, exploring the human health effects of contaminated sediment sites.
 She was an environmental consultant in British Columbia, Canada and has worked at the MPCA for over 20 years.
 She has participated in national workgroups and published a number of scientific journal articles and technical reports.
 She has also taught, lectured, and been a subject matter expert for several different topics.
 Simply put, Dr. Crane is the Superwoman of sediment.

 Dr. Crane smiles as she explains her current project with Steve Hennes — a gargantuan analysis of more than 20,000 pieces of sediment quality data for nearly 280 chemicals — distilling it into a few surprisingly easy to understand sentences.
 “We are conducting the first ever broad assessment of sediment quality conditions across Minnesota.
 This report will give us a road map for future work.”